CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 The penultimate race of the day is the mares chase which is sponsored by Paddy Power and is a very new addition to the Cheltenham Festival having been run two times.

-Trainer Willie Mullins has saddled the winner on both occasions with both horses being the second favourite.
+Trainer Willie Mullins saddled the winner on the first two occasions this race was run, with both horses being the second favourite.
+Last year saw Colm Murphy’s Impervious justify favouritism, so this is a race for the shorter-priced horses

 RACE ANALYSIS & SELECTIONS